bluesky-social/pds/README.md

 * 80/tcp (Used only for TLS certification verification)
 * 443/tcp (Used for all application requests)

-No need to get SSL set up, we've included Caddy in the distribution and it should handle SSL certs for you.
+No need to set up TLS or redirect requests from port 80 to 443, we've included Caddy in the distribution and it should handle that for you.

 #### Open ports on your Linux firewall